-Only government agencies can initiate non-project action reviews and requirements vary by jurisdiction.
-Non-project action analysis gives agencies, communities, and public an opportunity to examine planned actions before a project begins and permit applications prepared.
+Only government agencies can initiate non-project action reviews, and requirements vary by jurisdiction.
+Non-project action analysis gives agencies, communities, and the public an opportunity to examine planned actions before a project begins and permit applications prepared.
 Early analysis of environmental impacts helps streamline the permitting process.

 General guidance for non-project actions

 Non-project and project proposals follow the same procedural requirements under SEPA.
 Environmental review starts as early in the process as possible when sufficient information is available to analyze probable environmental impacts.